Input Files for Collectives

 This section describes specific pointers to the collective API within the system layer input.
 For a general description of the other items in the system layer input, please refer to the Argument ${SYSTEM_CONFIG} page.
 For a detailed explanation of the behavior of the system layer, please refer to the previous sections.

-Let’s briefly take note of an example of the system layer input using the astra-sim native implementation:
+Let’s briefly take note of an example of the system layer input using the native collective implementation:

 ...